bytzo/sessility/README.md

 # Default: gray
 sessile-display-color=\#aaaaaa

-# The message to broadcast when a player becomes motile (the opposite of sessile).
-# Default: (empty)
-message-motile=%s returned from the depths

 # Whether or not to exclude sessile players from the player sleeping requirement.
 # Default: true
 skip-sessile-in-sleep-count=true

+# Whether or not to detect player advancement actions, such jumps, as motility.
+# Default: true
+detect-advancement-action=true

+# Whether or not to detect player rotation as motility.
+# Default: true
+detect-rotation=true

 # Whether or not to hide sessile players in the player tab list.
 # Default: false
 hide-sessile-in-tab-list=false

+# The message to broadcast when a player becomes motile (the opposite of sessile).
+# Default: (empty)
+message-motile=%s returned from the depths

 # Whether or not to skip sessile players in the server player count.
 # Default: false